BrennanStein/procelio-translation/README.md

 - All fields are defined
 - All fields are present in the enum file

-#### generate: `executableName.exe generate path/to/files/directory`
+#### generate: `executableName.exe generate [LANGUAGE] path/to/files/directory`
+Generates the compiled localization file for the given language.
-Generates all localization languages declared in the files/config.json file Stores the output files in the output folder (defined in config)
+If language is omitted, generates all localization languages declared in the files/config.json file Stores the output files in the output folder (defined in config)